 - Investment options: Variable life policies allow you to choose where to invest using different accounts.
 Choices include mutual funds (stocks, bonds, and securities) or fixed accounts.

 - Loans and withdrawals: The cash value allows you to take loans from your life insurance policy or make withdrawals.
-Cash value growth is tax-advantaged.
+Cash-value growth is tax-advantaged.
 When you take money from the policy in the form of loans, the funds are generally not considered taxable.
-Withdrawals, on the other hand, are.
+Withdrawals, on the other hand, are taxable.

 - Prospectus: The prospectus is a legal disclosure that outlines information about company management and includes details about investment options, such as fees, risks, investment objectives, and past performance.